 24. Ohio Housing Locator When is this due?
 Pre-Application Proposal Application Final Application 8609 X Owners must list properties on the Ohio Housing Locator (or other equivalent substitute at OHFA's direction) and new construction on the Lead-Safe Rental Registry.
 Owners are responsible for keeping the property listings current.
-25. Phase I and II Environmental Site Assessments When is this due?
-Pre-Application Proposal Application X Final Application X 8609 Applications must include a Phase I Environmental Site Assessment (ESA) for all sites dated no later than six months prior to the Proposal Application deadline completed in accordance with the most current ASTM Standard and include an acknowledgement of the likelihood of the following non-scope considerations: Mold; Asbestos-containing building materials; Radon; Lead-based paint; Lead-in-drinking-water; and Wetlands.
+25. Organizational Chart (for the LIHTC Ownership Entity) When is this due?
+Pre-Application Proposal Application Final Application X 8609 An organizational chart for the lower-tier LIHTC entity must be provided indicating all general partners, managing members, investor members, limited partners, and any other entities with an interest in the lower-tier LIHTC entity.
+Ownership percentages for each entity must be disclosed.
+All principals must be identified.
+Trusts must list all beneficiaries that have the legal ability to control or direct activities of the trust.
+26. Phase I and II Environmental Site Assessments When is this due?
+Pre-Application Proposal Application X Final Application X Applications must include a Phase I Environmental Site Assessment (ESA) for all sites dated no later than six months prior to the Proposal Application deadline completed in accordance with the most current ASTM Standard and include an acknowledgement of the likelihood of the following non-scope considerations: Mold; Asbestos-containing building materials; Radon; Lead-based paint; Lead-in- drinking-water; and Wetlands.
 Applicants may submit a Phase I ESA dated between six months and one year prior to the application deadline but must submit an update at final application.
 Owners must complete a Phase II ESA and/or additional testing if recommended in the Phase I ESA and submit the Phase II ESA at final application.
 OHFA may reject any sites indicated to have environmental problems or hazards.
-26. Physical Capital Needs Assessment (rehabilitation or adaptive reuse only) When is this due?
+27. Physical Capital Needs Assessment (rehabilitation or adaptive reuse only) When is this due?
 Pre-Application Proposal Application X Final Application 8609 Applications for the rehabilitation of existing housing units and adaptive reuse must include a Physical Capital Needs Assessment (PCNA).
-The PCNA must reflect current building conditions, conform to the standards in the most recent Multifamily Underwriting Guidelines and most recent Design and Architectural Standards.
+The PCNA must reflect current building conditions, conform to the standards in the LIHTC Rental Underwriting Guidelines and Design and Architectural Standards.
 OHFA will use the PCNA and AHFA to determine if the project meets the threshold requirement of rehabilitation.

-27. Prior OHFA Funding Documents When is this due?
-Pre-Application Proposal Application X Final Application 8609 If a submitted project was previously funded with OHFA resources, including LIHTC, HDAP, or MLP, the applicant must provide copies of all legal documents and amendments associated with the project's OHFA funding, including, but not limited to, the following: • LIHTC restrictive covenant(s) • HDAP restrictive covenant(s) • HDAP mortgage(s) • HDAP funding Agreement(s) • HDAP loan agreement(s) • MLP mortgage(s)
+28. Prior OHFA Funding Documents When is this due?
+Pre-Application Proposal Application X Final Application 8609 If a submitted project was previously funded with OHFA resources, including LIHTC, HDAP, or MLP, the applicant must provide copies of all legal documents and amendments associated with the project's OHFA funding, including, but not limited to, the following: LIHTC restrictive covenant(s) HDAP restrictive covenant(s) HDAP mortgage(s) HDAP note(s) HDAP Funding Agreement(s) HDAP loan agreement(s) MLP mortgage(s) MLP mortgage(s) 29.
+Proposal Summary (.PDF format)